jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### Automation and Hashicorp

 One of the main things that computers are good at is executing repetive tasks.
 One of the things humans seem to dislike is repeating the same task.
-So how to solve this when it comes to computers, where there are only a small number of tasks that are repeated over and over.
-One of the problems that has been common is the divide between the developers (devs) and the operations (ops) people.
+Let's give a practical example; there is a divide between the developers (devs) and the operations (ops) people when it comes to software and infeastructure.
 Developers need hardware to test their code on and then more hardware to run their code in production.
 Operations people have to maintain those systems and the code and the lifecycle of the application.
 Developers started to think, could we deploy our infrastructure in the same way we deploy code?
 Could we automate the way out of this problem?
-A young developer named Mitchell Hashimoto had the same problem.
+A young developer named Mitchell Hashimoto had the same thoughts.

 ![*Mitchell Hashimoto*](images/Chapter-13/people/mh.png "mitchell hashimoto")[^1]

-Micthcell realized that while using Virtual Box, he could be productive by keeping copies of the production servers where his code would reside as a local vm on his system.
-He realized their were some limitations to what Virtual Box would allow for in the way of access to the system.
-Virtual Box just provided an interface to virtualize an operating system, and had no provisions for quickly deploying or automating an OS deployment.
+Micthcell realized that himself and a good majority of developers where using VirtualBox to run and build test systems on their local machines and laptops.
+He found that he could be productive by keeping copies of the production servers where his code would reside as a local vm on his system.
+He realized their were some limitations to what VirtualBox would allow for in the way of access to the system.
+VirtualBox just provided an interface to virtualize an operating system, and had no provisions for quickly deploying or automating an OS deployment--it was still a manual process.
 He set out to solve this problem.

 ![*Hashicorp Stack*](images/Chapter-13/hashi/hashistack.png "hashi-stack")

 ### Vagrant

-#### What is the problem?
+#### The Problem

 The problem is that we have high levels of computing available to us yet we are not really using any of it.
 Our own laptops are fully powered and used as primary workstations.
 Yet when it comes to developers writing code, QA testers, Operations and Security people, these resources are not being used--we have ad-hoc efforts to gain some hardware, any hardware, for testing.
 This leads to a fractured development and inconsistent experiences, which often lead to short cuts and compromises that your are forced to pay later.

 Enter Mitchell Hashimoto and Hashicorp.
 They started in 2010 with a radical mission to automate everything they could into repeatable steps using single tools that handle abstractions.
 Hashicorp was platform agnostic and focused on the process of automation.
 They succeeded and are now considered the industry leaders in the arena.
 Quite frankly there are no other tools that even compete in this space.  [https://www.hashicorp.com/files/DevOps-Defined.pdf](https://www.hashicorp.com/files/DevOps-Defined.pdf "Problem Hashi is solving").